andrewwhitten/template-sfdc2localdisk-file-download/README.md

 # Findings

 1) A good developer will use streaming to get files.... but I'm not too interested in that for this exercise.
-Salesforce has org based limits on file size, but this method can download a 60MB PDF fast enough.
+Salesforce has org based limits on file size, but this method can download a 20MB PDF fast enough.

-2) Downloading this way doesn't increment the file's download count
+2) Downloading this way doesn't increment the file's download count.

+3) This Flow could be shortened a great deal, however this way is easier to examine each step and output the log.